 Today, Álamos has recovered and retained its original 17th-century charm, with stately colonial mansions, cobblestone streets, narrow alleys and passageways, a magnificent church, and a beautiful town square.

-After dozens of discussions with women considering moving abroad, I’ve noticed common concerns.
-Granted, some of these are important to men, too… but Álamos fits the bill better for women than for men, as you’ll see below.
+After hundreds of discussions with single women considering moving abroad, I’ve noticed common concerns.
+Granted, some of these are important to men, too… but I think you could say that Álamos specifically fits the bill for women, for the following reasons:

 English-speaking expats: The community here has a cohesive and active English-speaking expat community, with many artists, writers, and musicians.
 Active residents also spend time birdwatching, hiking, and bass fishing.
 Most expats are from the lower 48, Alaska, and Canada, with a few from Europe.

 One caveat: Walkable as it may be, the town is hilly.
-So, if you have difficulty walking, I’d stick to the level parts of the historic center.
+So, if you have difficulty walking, you might want to stick to the level parts of the historic center.
 If you don’t mind some mild exercise, you’ll find some great views from the colonial neighborhoods that surround the historic center.

 If you’re after lots of fine-dining choices and a hot nightlife scene, then Álamos won’t be for you.

-Personal safety: I won’t say that Álamos is completely crime-free, but it’s safe to walk the streets alone, day and night.
-I had lots of exposure to the local expat community and never once heard any concern over crime and safety.
+Personal safety: No place is completely crime-free, but it’s safe to walk the streets of Álamos alone, day and night.
+Lee reports that, after many conversations and interactions with members of the local expat community, he never once heard any concern over crime or safety.

-A rich cultural experience: Frankly, I expected to find that expats dominated the town, but that is not the case.
-While the expats add financial support to many local efforts and engage in the community, they don’t dominate the culture.
+A rich cultural experience: You might expect the established expat community to dominate the town, but that is not the case.
+While the expats add financial support to many local efforts and engage in the community, they don’t over-shadow the local culture.

 Álamos is unquestionably a Mexican town, from the piñata store to the coffee roaster and the local mariachis… and especially the tortilla man, who brings warm, fresh-baked tortillas to the neighborhood on his motorbike every morning at 7 o’clock.

 Opportunities for volunteering: If you’d like to give something to the community, there are plenty of ways to do so.
-We noticed frequent fund-raisers supporting the local community… especially the education of local young people.
+Expats host frequent fund-raisers supporting the local community… especially the education of local young people.
 Whether it’s the library, theater, clinic, or elsewhere, there are volunteer opportunities out there if you’re interested.

 All that aside, the #1 reason that Álamos is the best place for women on their own is because women are the leaders of the expat community.
-Plus they stay in touch with each other, hang out together, and support one another when they need it.
+They stay in touch with each other, hang out together, and support one another when they need it.

 I’ve been to dozens of expat venues that are suitable for women on their own.
 But Álamos is far more than “suitable.”
 Here, women can thrive… and truly belong.